NainaniJatinZ/nainanijatinz.github.io/_pages/about.md

 - 10/01/24 ⮕ Got into Neel Nanda's MATs Training Phase
 - 09/05/24 ⮕ Completed summer internship at NVIDIA, working on using LLM agents for Chip Design and VLSI

-To properly format and highlight your **publications** and **in-progress works**, you can use a clear structure with bullet points or sections, emphasizing key information (titles, authors, links).
-Here's a professional and visually appealing arrangement:

 ---

 ## Publications and In-Progress Work